 Keep your thoughts clean and pure.
 Stay away from negative thoughts like – hatred judgment, greed, anger, etc. and engage in spiritual behavior.

-You should also indulge yourself in certain spiritual practice for some days before the start of the journey; this will ensure that when you engage in some spiritual practice on your trip you connect immediately and don’t do it mechanically.
+You should also indulge yourself in certain spiritual practices for some days before the start of the journey; this will ensure that when you engage in some spiritual practice on your trip you connect immediately and don’t do it mechanically.

 The parikrama around Mount Kailash is extremely difficult and requires you to walk a lot.
 Therefore, in order to prepare your body for the trek ahead, it is better to start some form of exercise at least two-three months before taking the tour.

 In the majority of the places on the trip, there are no proper toilets.
-However, you will usually find toilets in the hotels.
+However, you will usually find toilets in hotels.
 During the parikrama, you will not find any built toilets.
-Therefore, don’t forget to carry hand sanitizers and some toilet rolls along you.
+Therefore, don’t forget to carry hand sanitizers and some toilet rolls along with you.